-- The HPC should publicize the findings of the updated Historic District Nomination concerning newly identified elements of historic character and resources, by creating a map of the Town with all historic resources highlighted for easy reference by Town officials and employees, provide presentations to Town residents, officials and employees explaining the findings, and make the results readily available in the Town office and on the website. - Establish HPC review procedures for identified landscape and viewshed resources through the Public Ways and Property Permit process. - The Town should place a National Register plaque at the Grove Road entrance to Town and wooden signs at sites of former buildings such as the hotel, auditorium, and Political Hill - The expanse of The Circle, the historic center of the community, should be reinforced by restoring the open character of the public areas of The Circle consistent with an emphasis on the hardwood canopy covering an open, mowed environment.
+- Define HPC review procedures for identified landscape and viewshed resources through the Public Ways and Property Permit process. - Place a National Register plaque at the Grove Road entrance to Town and wooden signs at sites of significant demolished buildings such as the Hotel, Auditorium, and Tabernacle, as well as Political Hill - The expanse of The Circle, the historic center of the community, should be reinforced by restoring the open character of the public areas of The Circle consistent with an emphasis on the hardwood canopy covering an open, mowed environment. - Organize and implement street sign volunteer initiative when needed.